 - Social distancing

 - Coach training

 - Pick-up & drop-off protocols

-Our primary goal is to ensure that Port Moody Soccer provides an inclusive, community-minded and safe environment for our youth and adult programs to play soccer.
+Our primary goal is to ensure that Port Moody Soccer provides an inclusive, community-minded safe environment for our youth and adults to play soccer.

-BC Soccer, ViaSport, Soccer Canada & Government – Return To Play Plan
+BC Soccer, ViaSport, Soccer Canada & the B.C.
+Government Return To Play Plan

-As such BC Soccer have now published and released to all soccer Districts and Clubs a comprehensive ‘Return to Play Plan – Phase 1’.
+As such BC Soccer has now published and released to all soccer Districts and Clubs a comprehensive ‘Return to Play Plan – Phase 1’.

-More information on the Return to Play guidelines is available on the BC Soccer website - https://bcsoccer.net/return-to-play-information.
-We encourage you to visit this site and review their information so you are better informed.
-A copy of ViaSports ‘Sport Activity Chart’ is shown below so you can see the various implementation phases.
+More information on the Return to Play guidelines is available here on the BC Soccer website.
+We encourage you to visit this site and review the information.
+A copy of ViaSport’s ‘Sport Activity Chart’ is shown below so you can see the various implementation phases.

 PMSC is eager to see our members back playing the game they love as soon as possible.
 In order to maximize safety coupled with soccer experience, we are taking direction from sport and health authorities to form our specific return to play protocols.
 We must take a cautious approach to ensure that Return to Play - Phase 1 is implemented in an organized safe manner for all involved.
-This must align with both Provincial Health, BC Soccer and Canadian Soccer Association guidelines.
-We also understand that some families may not be comfortable with the risk associated with returning to sport; ultimately members will need to assess our program and make an informed decision that suits their risk tolerance.
+This must align with both Provincial Health, BC Soccer, and the Canadian Soccer Association guidelines.
+For further details related to our return to play plan, please click here.